-All students whose Education, Health and Care (EHC) plan names the school as appropriate provision will be admitted.
+All students with an Education, Health and Care (EHC) plan which names the school as appropriate provision will be admitted.

 If the school is oversubscribed, then the following criteria are used to determine the allocation of places:

 Distances will be measured in a straight line from door to school gate using postcodes and house numbers.
-The school uses a GIS via OS to establish the straight line distance from the House where the student lives to the front gate of the school when applying the distance tiebreaker criterion.
+The school uses a GIS via OS to establish the straight line distance from the House where the student lives to the front gate of the school.

 Where the distance between 2 children's homes and the school is the same, random allocation will be used to decide between them.
 This process will be independently verified.

 A child's home address will be considered to be where he or she is resident for the majority of nights in a normal school week.

 A sibling is defined as a child’s brother or sister.
 A sibling must be living at the same permanent address and as part of the same family unit (one or two parents plus children) to qualify under this criterion.
 For School Admissions purposes, the term sibling includes:

 - adopted children

 - children living in the same family unit, even if they are not biological brothers and sisters – for example when the parents are not married/in a civil relationship.